dsmarcelo/ferreira-financeiro/README.md

 - Default profit margin: change `NEXT_PUBLIC_DEFAULT_PROFIT_MARGIN` in `.env.local`.
 - Currency/locale formatting: see helpers in `src/lib/utils.ts`.
 - Category ordering: POST to `/api/categorias/update-order` with `order: number[]`.

+### Income form persistence

+The Add Income form (`src/app/_components/forms/add-income-form.tsx`) now persists inputs to `localStorage` and auto-fills on refresh/navigation:

+- Description, date, time, extra value, profit margin, discount (type/value), and selected customer are saved as you type.
+- Selected products are saved from the products page using the `income-selected-products` key and reflected back in the form summary.
+- Keys are cleared only after a successful submission.

+Keys used:

+- `income-form-description`, `income-form-date`, `income-form-time`, `income-form-extraValue`, `income-form-profitMargin`, `income-form-discountType`, `income-form-discountValue`, `income-form-customerId`, `income-selected-products`.

 ## Scripts